edyeus/ParseTransactionsExercise/README.md

 Log is set at info level and output to console.
 This includes logs indicating step in the process as well as resulting reports.
 The app will generate a "result" file containing all spending and income reports.
 Different reports will be separated by line.
 If -cc option is used, a file named "ccs" will be created, including filtered out credit card related transactions.
+If "result" annd "ccs" file exists, new reports will be appended to the bottom of existing files.

 _Please feel free to contact me if you have any questions, email: edy.buongiorno@gmail.com_